iExecBlockchainComputing/iexec-sdk/README.md

 # iExec SDK CLI fork/spawn

 If your program is not written in javascript, your last option to use the SDK would be to spawn it as a seperate process (sometimes called FORK operation).
-After each SDK run you should check the exit code returned by the SDK to know if the operation was sucessfull or not:
+After each SDK run you should check the exit code returned by the SDK to know if the operation was sucessfull or not `echo $?`:

 - 0 = successful
 - 1 = error